choppen5/client-acd/README.md

 - heroku create
 ( note the name of the created Heroku(
-- set the env variables

-You can set ALL the environment variables with this command (replace with your auth tokens etc): heroku config:set twilio_account_sid=AC11ecc09xxxxxx   twilio_account_token=2ad0fb4ab2xxxxxxxxxxxxx twilio_app_id=APab79b652xxxxxxxxx twilio_caller_id=+14156xxxxx twilio_queue_name=CustomerService twilio_dqueue_url=https://me.herokuapp.com/voice

 -  Enable websockets:
  heroku labs:enable websockets -a myapp

+- Install MongoHQ:
+ heroku addons:add mongohq
+ ( This will produce a url for mongo such as "mongodb://heroku:762d44203xxxx@servername.mongohq.com:10008/app1111111 - you can use the URL locally too)

+ - set the env variables on

+You can set ALL the environment variables with this command (replace with your auth tokens etc):

 ### Salesforce configuration